 There’s nothing more annoying and satisfying at the same time as walking outside of your house and immediately being hit with the aroma of a neighbour’s BBQ grilling up something fabulous.
 Makes you want to run back in, find some meat and slap it on the BBQ.
-These marinated grilled pork chops with pineapple salsa are quick, easy, and pair deliciously with a fresh, tasty salsa.

 I like to make extra pork chops so I have leftovers the next day.
 And a delicious way to use them up is to cut leftover pork chops into thin slices and put them into a wrap.
 You could add a little BBQ sauce, and some leftover pineapple salsa for a delicious lunch.